Expats Talk about Health Insurance and Healthcare in Quito, Ecuador

 Will I need to travel to see a specialist?

 "Yes, common medicines are found at the pharmacies and are often available without prescriptions.
-Medicine is fairly cheap," remarked another expat living in Quito.
+Medicine is fairly cheap," remarked another expat in Quito.

 About the Author